 Every Medicare eligible person needs to make a choice about the health plan coverage that is right for them.

-If you see a Physicians Medical Group doctor, you can rest assured that 100% of them accept Medicare Advantage health plans.
+If you see a Dignity Health Medical Network doctor, you can rest assured that 100% of them accept Medicare Advantage health plans listed below.
 Other Medicare plans may not be accepted.
 If you’re enrolled in a Medicare Advantage Plan, Medicare services are covered through the plan and aren’t paid for under Original Medicare.
 Most Medicare Advantage Plans offer prescription drug coverage.
 Medicare Advantage Plans offer you patient-centered, coordinated care, with a focus on wellness and preventive care.
 Your doctor is your partner in health care.
 Discussing your referral needs with your primary care physician allows him or her to coordinate the care you receive from specialists, hospitalists and therapists.
 This relationship is particularly valuable if you are managing a new or chronic condition.

-All PMG primary care physicians and specialists accept Medicare Advantage Plans so you don’t need to worry about finding a physician who accepts your coverage.
-All PMG physicians accept the following Medicare Advantage Plans for 2016:
+All DHMN primary care physicians and specialists accept Medicare Advantage Plans listed below so you don’t need to worry about finding a physician who accepts your coverage.
+All DHMN physicians accept the following Medicare Advantage Plan for 2019:

 Community meeting dates

 Most Medicare Advantage Plans host community meetings throughout the year and during the Annual Election Period, October 15-December 7.
-If you have questions about these local community meetings call the PMG Patient Care Coordinators at (831) 465-7800 or contact the PMG Medicare Advantage Patient Liaison at (831) 465-7888.
+If you have questions about these local community meetings call the DHMN Patient Care Coordinators at (831) 465-7800.

 We know that it can be confusing to sift through health plan information.
 To educate yourself about your options consider exploring some of the following resources: